 Encouraged by these results, we examined the relationship between predicted structural accessibility and binding affinity for each of the 256 flanking dinucleotide possibilities.
 For each input read with a miR-1 8mer site, the accessibility score of that site was calculated, and then the sites were differentiated based on their flanking dinucleotides into 256 12-nt sites, and the geometric mean of the site-accessibility scores of each of these extended sites was compared with the RBNS-derived KD value (Fig. 4D).
-A striking correlation was observed (r2 = 0.80, p < 10–15), with all 16 sites containing a 5′-flanking GG dinucleotide having both unusually poor affinities and unusually low accessibility scores.
+A striking correlation was observed (r2 = 0.80, p < 10−15), with all 16 sites containing a 5′-flanking GG dinucleotide having both unusually poor affinities and unusually low accessibility scores.
 Optimization of the accessibility score showed that predicting the pairing probability of 10-nt window opposite miRNA positions 1–10 achieved a slightly greater correlation with KD (fig. S4G, r2 = 0.83).

 The high correspondence of these two orthogonal values—one being the averaged result of a computational algorithm applied to reads from the input library, the other being a biochemical constant derived from RBNS analyses—strongly implied that site accessibility is the primary cause of the different binding affinities associated with flanking-dinucleotide context.
 However, these results did not rule out the formal possibility that the AGO–miRNA complex directly binds the flanking nucleotides with a preference that happens to correlate with predicted site accessibility.
 To investigate this possibility, we examined how well a primary-sequence preference would recapitulate the predicted site accessibility.
-Input reads that contained a miR-1 8mer site were sampled to match the frequency of each of the 256 extended sites in the 72 pM AGO2–miR-1 library, and the distribution of site-accessibility scores was examined.
+Input reads that contained a miR-1 8mer site were sampled to match the frequency of each of the 256 extended sites in the 7.6 pM AGO2–miR-1 library, and the distribution of site-accessibility scores was examined.
 This distribution was found to resemble that of the input library much more than that of the bound (Fig. 4E, left), which disfavored the directed-binding explanation.
 Similar results were observed when extending the analysis to the other four AGO2–miR-1 samples (Fig. 4E, right).
-By contrast, sampling 8mer-containing reads from the input to match the site-accessibility scores of the bound reads nicely reproduced the flanking dinucleotide frequencies (r2 = 0.79) (Figure S3H).
+By contrast, sampling 8mer-containing reads from the input to match the site-accessibility scores of the bound reads nicely reproduced the flanking dinucleotide frequencies (r2 = 0.79) (Fig. S3H).
 Taken together, these results demonstrate that local sequence context has large influence on miRNA–target binding affinity, and that this influence predominantly results from the differential propensities of flanking sequences to form structures that occlude site accessibility.